slamora/brackets-wiki/Troubleshooting.md

 ## Brackets Doesn't Load
 ### 1. Download the Right Package

-Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Downloads page](https://github.com/adobe/brackets/downloads).
-The "Download as zip/tar.gz" buttons will **not** work.
+Make sure you download one of the "brackets-sprint-XX.dmg" (Mac) or "brackets-sprint-XX.msi" (Windows) installers from the [Downloads page](http://download.brackets.io).

 ### 2. Lion/Mountain Lion Security Dialog